Google Nest WiFi

-For the average person, getting internet service at home means either calling up a local service provider or surfing the web to find the best deals around.
+For the average person, getting internet service at home means calling up a local cable provider or surfing the web to uncover some of the best deals around.
 Once there’s something worth subscribing to, a technician comes out for the installation.
 You’re usually up and running in a matter of minutes.
-Most people don’t ever worry about replacing a router unless it gives out or if they need to have more coverage.
+And frankly, most people don’t ever worry about replacing a router unless it gives out or if they need to have more coverage.

 That’s where the Google Nest WiFi comes to life with its whole-home coverage and consistency.
 Fundamentally, the Nest WiFi aims to accomplish the same task as most other Mesh Wi-Fi routers, but Google’s interpretation is distinct for notable features that continue the company’s focus on delivering multi-functional devices for the smart home.
 Not only will it be the brains behind monitoring your home’s Wi-Fi network, but it’s a system that will help to build up your smart home with Google Assistant.
 Why just stick with smart speakers when this incorporates Google Assistant into its access points?

-It’s priced at $99 for the starter pack (originally $269), which includes the router and access point.
+It’s priced at $269 for the starter pack, which includes the router and access point.
 Are you looking to expand your existing system?
-You can buy additional access points for $99 through Google directly (originally $149).
+You can buy additional access points for $149 through Google directly

 You don’t need to be a rocket scientist to set it up